xo-cally/GPU-ACCELERATED-CLUSTERING-FOR-HIGH-DENSITY-GENOTYPING-DATA/README.md

    Walks a root directory, finds matching Red/Green IDATs for each sample, and builds a per-sample list of probe IDs and intensities.

 2. **Intersects SNP IDs across the cohort**
-   Computes the intersection of Illumina IDs so that SNP index `j` refers to the same SNP for every sample (deterministic alignment).
+   Computes the intersection of Illumina IDs so that SNP index `j` refers to the same probe for every sample (deterministic alignment).

 3. **Transforms intensities to Theta–R space**
    Converts raw fluorescence `(R, G)` to
-   - `θ = 2·arctan(G/R)/π` and
+   - `θ = 2·atan(G/R)/π` and
    - `r = ln(R + G + 1)`
    then applies configurable weights `(W_THETA, W_R)`.